axibase/atsd/rule-engine/overrides.md

 ### Alert Severity

-When one of the threshold conditions is satisfied, the alert is assigned a severity level based on which threshold was met: `ERROR` or `WARNING`.
+When one of the threshold conditions is satisfied, the alert is assigned a severity level based on which threshold s met: `ERROR` or `WARNING`.

 ![](./images/severity-rule.png)